TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

   @sum_integers([1, 2, 3, 4, 5]) as total
 FROM some_table;
 ```

+Generics can be nested and are resolved recursively allowing for fairly robust type hinting.

 See examples of the coercion function in action in the test suite [here](../../../tests/core/test_macros.py).